VianneyMI/monggregate/docs/tutorial/getting-started.md

 It requires python > 3.10 and has a few required dependencies such as `pydantic`, `pyhumps` and `typing-extensions`.

-If it as a good query builder it helps you build the query, in order to execute them you will need a MongoDB driver.
+In order to execute the useful query builder in the library, you will need a MongoDB driver.

 For more details about the requirements, see the requirements files [in the repo](https://github.com/VianneyMI/monggregate/blob/main/requirements).

-## **First steps**
+## **First Steps**

-There are several ways you may use monggregate.
+There are several ways you may use Monggregate.

 You can use the stages individually and build your pipeline step by step or you can use the `Pipeline` class to build your pipeline.
 That's actually the way I recommend you to use it.

-In that cases, your first steps will look like this:
+In that case, your first steps will look like this:

 ```python